kmarkus/microblx/docs/user/developing_blocks.rst

 2. declaring ports: what is the input/output of a block
 3. declaring types: which data types are communicated
 4. declaring block meta-data: provide further information about a block
-5. declaring/implementing hook functions: how is the block initialized, started, run, stopped and cleanup’ed?
+5. declaring and implementing hook functions: how is the block initialized, started, run, stopped and cleaned up?

    1. reading configuration values: how to access configuration from inside the block